strangerstudios/pmpro-network/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2 =
+* Storing some vars in $_SESSION for when using PayPal Express or other offsite payment processors.

 = .1 =
 * Initial version.